FAQ about Ebooks

 Doesn't the availability of files to sideload make it easy for people copy them illegally?

-Well, yes--that has been the major controversy concerning ebooks ever since the idea of creating diigital editions first arose (see "What Is DRM?" below).
+Well, yes--that has been the major controversy concerning ebooks ever since the idea of creating digital editions first arose (see "What Is DRM?" below).
 That may be why retailers don't publicize the fact that their files can be sideloaded; but it's questionable whether keeping quiet about it has any benefical effect.
 Dishonest computer users know how to copy files illegally however they were originaly acquired,and they know how to remove so-called copy protection, too.
-Copyrights are protected not by attempts to prevent piracy through technology,, but by the fact that most people who enjoy reading are honest.
+Copyrights are protected not by attempts to prevent piracy through technology, but by the fact that most people who enjoy reading are honest.
 If they weren't, selling ebooks would not be a viable business, which it was long before wifi delivery systems existed.
 As an author, I care more about having my books reach as many honest readers as possible than about keeping them out of the hands of dishonest ones who would not buy them anyway.

 What ebook format should I get if there's a choice?